aenthill/aenthill.github.io/docs/04-hermes.md

 title: Hermes
 ---

-[Hermes](https://github.com/aenthill/hermes) is a tool which can be used directly inside an *aent* to send events.
+[Hermes](https://github.com/aenthill/hermes) is a tool which can be used directly inside an *aent* for sending events and for manipulating the *manifest*.

 Its goal is to ease the communication of your *aent* with others *aents* of your ecosystem.